-- Internal Audit (a key function)
+- Internal audit

-- Investment Management
+- Investment management

-- Actuarial Services (a key function)
+- Actuarial services (a senior management function)

-- IT Services
+- IT and cyber security services

 The performance of each outsourcing firm is reviewed by the Board at least annually and this review is recorded in the Board minutes.

 With the exception of IT, the outsourcing firm is required to present to the Board in person at least annually providing the opportunity for Board members to assess performance and raise questions / issues.